paull10au/qsyd_InvocableEmailActions/CODE_OF_CONDUCT.md

-# Salesforce Open Source Community Code of Conduct
+# Q Branch Code of Conduct

-## About the Code of Conduct

-All questions and reports of abusive, harassing, or otherwise unacceptable behavior in a Salesforce open-source project may be reported by contacting the Salesforce Open Source Conduct Committee at ossconduct@salesforce.com.

 ## Our Pledge